haasr/indeed-jobs-searcher/README.rst

 .. image:: ./readme_images/job-search-results.png
     :width: 620
-    :alt: Screenshot of scraped job search data in Excel worksheet
+    :alt: Screenshot of scraped job search data in an Excel worksheet

 The locations searched, the entered job query, and the resulting URLs from which the results were scraped are stored in the Excel